 The religion of Islam is the complete code of life that strongly supports the concept of human welfare and urges that a Muslim should reflect accordingly.
-Islam motivates its followers to contribute positively towards their social setup and not get indulged in any mischievous or harmful activity that is in a way threatening or obstructive.
-Islamists use the Quran: which is considered the ‘sacred text of Islam’ or the ‘holy book of Islam’ and it contains the teachings of Muhammad which he passed on from Allah.
+Islam motivates its followers to contribute positively towards their social setup and not indulge in any mischievous or harmful activity that is in any way threatening or obstructive.
+Islamists use the Quran, which is considered the ‘sacred text of Islam’ or the ‘holy book of Islam’, and it contains the teachings of Muhammad, which he passed on from Allah.
 Allah says:

 هُوَ الَّذِي خَلَقَكُم مِّن نَّفْسٍ وَاحِدَةٍ وَجَعَلَ مِنْهَا زَوْجَهَا لِيَسْكُنَ إِلَيْهَا فَلَمَّا تَغَشَّاهَا حَمَلَتْ حَمْلًا خَفِيفًا فَمَرَّتْ بِهِ فَلَمَّا أَثْقَلَت دَّعَوَا اللَّهَ رَبَّهُمَا لَئِنْ آتَيْتَنَا صَالِحًا لَّنَكُونَنَّ مِنَ الشَّاكِرِينَ

-The intellectual nature of man is made up of mind or intelligence or reasoning power.
+The intellectual nature of man is made up of the mind or intelligence, or reasoning power.
 To this aspect, Islam pays extraordinary attention and builds the intellectual structure of man on the most sound foundations.
-Islam classifies knowledge into two, the basic or fundamental which must be secured by every individual and the specialized knowledge which should be secured by only a few in society.
+Islam classifies knowledge into two categories, which must be secured by every individual and the specialised knowledge which should be secured by only a few in society.

 The importance and benefits of Islam: